ssec-jhu/base-template/README.md

 # Quickstart Guide

-Add here, streamlined instructions on how to get the code running as swiftly as possible, and provide usage example(s).
+Add here streamlined instructions on how to get the code running as swiftly as possible and provide usage example(s).
 This shouldn't attempt to cover all OS's and/or build variations - just the canonical.
 Since users are most likely viewing this README from GitHub.com, assuming a repo context might be best, where instructions look like those below.
-Alternatively, if this package is distributed on PyPi, perhaps just ``pip install <package-name>``, followed by quick user instructions, will suffice.
+Alternatively, if this package is distributed on PyPI, perhaps just ``pip install <package-name>``, followed by quick user instructions, will suffice.

   * ``git clone https://github.com/ssec-jhu/base-template``